nboldhq/docs/drafts/references/environment-variables-reference.md

 MAIL_SECRET=
 # (string) Default email sender (FROM:).
 Defaults to "notifications@salestim.io".
 MAIL_SENDER=notifications@salestim.io
 # (string) Message originator used to enable outlook actionalbe messages (as used by the team creation request approval process).
-See https://docs.nbold.co/nocode/approval.html#approval-email-sent-by-your-organization.
 Defaults to "".
 MAIL_ACTION_MSG_ORIGINATOR=

 # Connected Apps Service